-- By July 6, RMOs and agencies draft PART summaries. - By July 6, RMO PART contacts notify PPM that summaries are ready for review.
+- By June 30, RMOs and agencies draft PART summaries. - On July 7, RMO PART contacts submit summaries to OMB PPM team for review.

-If you only need to revise a summary for an assessment completed in 2002-2006, please see Appendix D, "How to Review and Revise PART Summaries."
+If you only need to revise a summary for an assessment completed in 2002-2007, please see Appendix D, "How to Review and Revise PART Summaries."

-1. How TO DRAFT PART SUMMARIES.
-PART data are available to the public through the ExpectMore.gov website; 2007 PARTs will be launched on the website in mid-August.
+1. HOW TO DRAFT PART SUMMARIES.
+PART data are available to the public through the ExpectMore.gov website; 2008 PARTs will be launched on the website in mid-August.
 On ExpectMore.gov, each program has a PART summary page (see Figure C-1) that describes the program's purpose and provides key findings and follow-up actions.
 From the summary, a site visitor can link to the complete PART - answers, explanations, evidence, and performance information - as well as the improvement plans and funding history.